Concrete

 It is similar to fhe.identity but with the extra guarantee that encryption noise is refreshed.

 Refresh is useful when you want to control precisely where encryption noise is refreshed in your circuit.
-For instance if your are using modules, sometimes compilation rejects the module because it's not composable.
+For instance if you are using modules, sometimes compilation rejects the module because it's not composable.
 This happens because a function of the module never refresh the encryption noise.
 Adding a return fhe.refresh(result) on the function result solves the issue.

 Refresh extension only works in Native encoding, which is usually selected when all table lookups in the circuit are below or equal to 8 bits.